 The summer Mockingbird Bakery opened, Delta magazine, our regional Vanity Fair, bestowed upon us the honor of “Best Sweet Tea.”
 We had ordered dozens and dozens of those crooked-neck spoons that can hang on the side of an iced tea glass.
 In the following 18 months, the spoons had almost all disappeared.
 I could not imagine they were getting thrown away.
 I even installed a magnetized trash can cover to catch them.
 I had scoured the place looking for them.
 Then one day, in the middle of the lunch rush, I spied a woman deftly swipe her tea spoon into her expensive handbag.
 As she was a regular customer and well regarded in the community, I decided to let her get away with the petty theft.
 I was, at the very least, glad that the mystery of the disappearing spoons had been solved.
 Several days later she returned with her usual luncheon coterie.
 I’ll have you know that when the table was bussed, there was not a single crooked-neck spoon to be found.
 The next time she lunched with us, the spoons were left behind when she departed.
 I do not think she had reformed her ways; I think she simply had acquired a service for eight.
 The rest of the spoons must have been absconded with by similar crooks.–Martha Hall Foose

-Rest assured, this sweet tea tastes divine any way you make it, whether with or without a crooked-neck spoon with which to stir it.
+Nothing slakes thirst, quells worries, and comes together with quite as much ease as Southern sweet tea.
+Rest assured, it divine any way you serve it, whether with or without a crooked neck spoon with which to stir it.

 Sweet Tea Recipe

 - Quick Glance

 - 40 M